Mythall/Mythall-Generateur/README.md

 # Mythall-3.5

-This is the final version of Mythall Web App & Generator Built using basic html / css / js for easy collaboration
+This is the final version of Mythall Web App & Generator Built using basic html, css & javascript for easy collaboration

 # How to use